JosiahBradley/mod2win/README.md

-mod-or-die
+mod2win
 =

 ## Watch out!
 There are snakes ahead.

-mod-or-die stylized as M.o.D is a python based game meant to teach basic modding skills and introduce people to Python.
+mod2win stylized as M2W is a python based game meant to teach basic modding skills and introduce people to Python.
 Python 3.7+ is required to run the game and a basic knowledge of programming is helpful but not required.